H0wZy/booksco/README.md

 Access the documents in the > docs folder

 # Database modeling:
-Models implemented in the database.
+implemented models in the database:

 ### Conceptual model:
 ![](img/1.png)